Louisiana Tech hosts Hawkins and SFA

 Stephen F. Austin Lumberjacks (5-4) at Louisiana Tech Bulldogs (6-3)

-The ‘Jacks are 1-0 on the road.
-SFA scores 79.2 points while outscoring opponents by 13.1 points per game.
+The Bulldogs have gone 3-0 at home.
+Louisiana Tech ranks sixth in C-USA with 14.3 assists per game led by Jordan Crawford averaging 4.3.

+The ‘Jacks have gone 1-0 away from home.
+SFA leads the WAC shooting 41.8% from downtown.
+Latrell Jossell leads the ‘Jacks shooting 57.1% from 3-point range.

-TOP PERFORMERS: Cobe Williams is shooting 49.5% and averaging 17.3 points for the Bulldogs.
-Willis is averaging 2.7 made 3-pointers for Louisiana Tech.
+TOP PERFORMERS: Keaston Willis is shooting 35.8% from beyond the arc with 2.7 made 3-pointers per game for the Bulldogs, while averaging 12.8 points.
+Cobe Williams is shooting 49.5% and averaging 17.3 points for Louisiana Tech.

-Sadaidriene Hall is averaging 13 points and 5.9 rebounds for the ‘Jacks.
-Hawkins is averaging 12.1 points for SFA.
+Jossell is shooting 57.1% from beyond the arc with 2.4 made 3-pointers per game for the ‘Jacks, while averaging 12.6 points.
+Sadaidriene Hall is averaging 13 points and 5.9 rebounds for SFA.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.